 “When I was in Asbestos- kan, I was immersed in butoh all day.
 The distinction between the usual and the unusual disappeared, and everything completely mixed together.
 There was even butoh in eating a meal.” – Kobayashi Saga¹

 The short stints of butoh workshops however were not how butoh began.
 Tatsumi Hijikata’s Asbestos Studio was a serious investment of time.
 Kayo Mikami mentions that the daily stance of devoting one’s life to butoh and dropping out of society was the first step to approaching butoh.²

-These facilities are the only sorts of Asbestos Studio reincarnations.
+This program is the only sorts of Asbestos Studio reincarnation.

-The guiding method of both Subbody and Shadowbody butoh tries to approach non-hierarchy.
+The guiding method of Shadowbody butoh attempts to approach non-hierarchy.
 This certainly is different from how Tatsumi Hijikata taught, which was totalitarian in a way.4 Everyone had to specifically follow his butoh-fu.

 The distinction between teacher and non-teacher is blurred.
 Everyone is an administudent and captrainee.

 Opening & Closing Circle

 Group circles bring togetherness and belonging.
 It is recommended to begin and end in a circle.

 Class = Performance